University of Cyprus

-The University of Cyprus (Greek: Πανεπιστήμιο Κύπρου) is a public research university established in Cyprus in 1989.
-It admitted its first students in 1992 and has approximately 7000 students.
+The University of Cyprus (Greek: Πανεπιστήμιο Κύπρου, Turkish: Kıbrıs Üniversitesi) is a public research university established in Cyprus in 1989.
+It admitted its first students in 1992 and has approximately 7,000 students.

 History

 The University of Cyprus was established in 1989 and admitted its first students in 1992.

 Admission for the majority of undergraduate students is by entrance examinations organised by the Ministry of Education and Culture of the Republic of Cyprus.
 A number of places are reserved for students with special needs or circumstances.

 When the University of Cyprus opened, the incoming class consisted of 486 undergraduate students.
 During the academic year 2010–2011, 4691 undergraduate students attended courses offered by the 21 departments.
 At the same time, there were 1549 postgraduate students.

 Academic reputation

 Based in the capital of Cyprus, Nicosia, teaching is mainly in Greek.
 The official languages are Greek and Turkish, but only a few Turkish speakers are registered.
 Since September 2005, the university credit point system is based on European Credit Transfer and Accumulation System.

 Those eligible to participate in the entrance examination for the University of Cyprus are Cypriot citizens or those with at least one parent of Cypriot origin.
 Prospective students will have graduated from a six-year high school.
 A number of positions are granted to the handicapped or those with special needs.

 Greeks of the Diaspora and Cypriots who belong to specific religious groups as determined by the constitution of Cyprus, repatriated Cypriots and Cypriots who are permanent residents in the other countries, can claim a limited number of posts (3% of the admitted Cypriot students) based on General Certificate of Secondary Education or General Certificate of Education or other equivalent exams.
 Turkish Cypriots who hold a six-year high-school diploma are eligible for admission upon passing special examinations set by the university.

 The programmes of studies at the University of Cyprus are based on credit hours.
 One credit hour is normally equivalent to one weekly 50-minute «class» per semester.
 To graduate from the university, a student must successfully complete 120 credit hours as described in the programme of the department, which must include 12–15 credit hours of free elective courses outside the major area of studies and from at least two faculties.
 In addition to the 120 credit hours, the student must complete the university foreign language requirement of 6 to 9 credits.

-According to the QS World University Rankings, the University of Cyprus ranks 440th in the world.
+According to the 2025 QS World University Rankings, the University of Cyprus ranks 389th in the world.